EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

   tag, please contact the operators of the ‘ELIXIR’ NGI in the EGI Configuration Database.

+### GreenDIGIT Reserved Tag

+- Tag for resources that contribute to the GreenDIGIT project.
+To request this tag, please contact EGI Operations.

 ### WLCG Reserved Tags

 - A number of reserved scope tags have been defined for the WLCG: